linkerd/website/linkerd.io/content/2.11/tasks/automatically-rotating-webhook-tls-credentials.md

 As a first step, [install cert-manager on your cluster](https://docs.cert-manager.io/en/latest/getting-started/install/kubernetes.html) and create  the namespaces that cert-manager will use to store its webhook-related resources.
-For simplicity, we suggest using the defaule namespace linkerd uses:
+For simplicity, we suggest using the default namespace linkerd uses:

 ```bash